LukeZGD/Legacy-iOS-Kit/README.md

     - Only unsupported versions are iOS 9.0.x and iPad 2 on 4.3.x
 - Hacktivation for iPhone 2G, 3G, 3GS (activate without valid SIM card)
 - Restore to iOS 10.3.3 (signed OTA version) on supported A7 devices
+- Install IPA files for supported devices with AppSync installed
+- Sideload IPA files for supported devices on Linux
+- Save SHSH blobs for signed OTA versions for supported devices
 - Save onboard and Cydia SHSH blobs for 32-bit devices
 - Enter pwned iBSS/kDFU mode for supported 32-bit devices
 - Boot SSH Ramdisk for 32-bit devices